wesdoyle/limbus/README.md

 import matplotlib.pyplot as plt import seaborn as sns

+# Grab the sentences and scores from the pipeline object, which has been fit to a text sample.
+sents = pipline.tokenized_sents
+scores = pipeline.sent_scores

 # Prepare data from pipeline
 df = pd.DataFrame(list(zip(sents, scores)))
 df['time_series'] = df[1].cumsum()  # Taking the running cumulative sum of the sentiment score